 Calling omnichain contracts is differs depending on whether a gas token is being deposited or an ERC-20 token.

-If an ERC-20 token address is passed to the --token
+If an ERC-20 token address is passed to the --token optional parameter, the

 interact task assumes you want to deposit an ERC-20 token in an omnichain